 What is the recovery like following surgery?

 You will receive detailed written instructions on care after the operation.
 An eye bandage is not necessary when topical anesthesia is used.
 The eye surface may feel scratchy at first.
 With small incision surgery, you may resume everyday activities and physical exercise as soon as you like.

 As with any surgery, the healing period will vary with each individual.
 Use of the eye is not harmful, but the vision is normally blurry at first.
 Your eyeglass prescription will be different after surgery and will be changed approximately one month later.

 Helping patients regain vision they have lost is one of my most gratifying experiences.
 Thanks to the many advances in ocular microsurgery, we can safely restore excellent vision to most people with cataracts.
 More than 3 million Americans enjoy the benefits of renewed sight through cataract surgery annually.
 I hope this material has been both interesting and reassuring to you.

 Does the artificial lens replace the need for sunglasses?

 Sunglasses provide two benefits.
-Their darker tint reduces the brightness of our surroundings by decreasing the amount of light that reaches the eye.
-The major health benefit is that they contain a transparent UV coating which blocks out the invisible ultraviolet rays of the sun.
-Ultraviolet rays are what cause sunburn, and are present even on overcast days.
-Because of the potential for cumulative damage to the retina over time, it is advisable to block out ultraviolet light.
-Modern artificial lens implants are permanently coated so as to provide this UV protection at all times.
-Since the implant is not darkly tinted, patients may still choose to wear sunglasses for comfort, just as they did before their cataract surgery.
+Dark tinting reduces brightness, and a transparent UV coating blocks out the invisible, but harmful, ultraviolet rays of the sun.
+Because all modern artificial lens implants contain this UV coating, they provide ultraviolet protection at all times.
+However, since implants are not darkly tinted, patients may still choose to wear sunglasses for comfort, just as they did before their cataract surgery.

-If I previously had LASIK, R.K., or other refractive surgery, can I still have an IOL?
+If I previously had LASIK or other refractive surgery, can I still have a lens implant?